Wet Plate Collodion

 Perhaps a reaction to the push button, digital world or maybe simply a desire to get back to basics, the collodion or wet plate process has been undergoing an increasing wave of interest over the past several mmmm years.
 And while it can be an extremely expressive and addictive process, it can be a bit complicated at first.
 Due to some of the chemistry involved, it also needs to be handled with a degree of care that is a touch above the average darkroom.
 Speaking from experience it helps a great deal to be able to watch and work with someone experienced with the process as the method and materials can be somewhat intimidating.
 This is why I offer this beginner’s course.
 It helps you familiarize yourself with the process, handling of chemistry and is designed to give a good base of experience to build upon.

 This course will first cover chemistry, formulas and safe handling.
-We will first meet on the morning of Friday, September 25th where we will mix collodion*, silver nitrate solution as well as developer and fixing baths that we will need over the next 3 days of making plates.
+We will first meet on the morning of Wednesday, August 31st where we will mix collodion*, silver nitrate solution as well as developer and fixing baths that we will need over the next 4 days of making plates.
 All chemistry and materials used during the course will be provided.
-We will then get down to the business of during your first plates in the afternoon with the goal of having you more confident in doing so by the end of our first day.
+We will then get down to the business of pouring your first plates in the afternoon with the goal of having you more confident in doing so by the end of your first day.

 Throughout the workshop you will be able to pour many plates which is the goal in your learning process.
 The best way to learn is through practice and repetition and you’ll be ready to go it alone once you return to your own darkroom.